medikoo/es5-ext/README.md

 Extend _dest_ by enumerable own properties of other objects.
 Properties found in both objects will be overwritten.

+### extendProperties(dest[, …src])

+Extend _dest_ by all own properties of other objects.
+Properties found in both objects will be overwritten (unless they're not configrable and cannot be overwritten).

 ### filter(obj, cb[, thisArg])

 Analogous to Array.prototype.filter.
 Returns new object with properites for which _cb_ function returned truthy value.